Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Richard Chin

-I think we can say its low double digits.
+I think we can say it’s low-double digits.

 Jon Block

-Low double digits.
+Low-double digits.
 Okay.
 Perfect.
 Thank you guys.

 Operator